paulgramlich/aiforgood_patientclustering/README.md

-# AI FOR GOOD: Patient clustering with VAE-SOM AND DPSOM
+# AI FOR GOOD: Patient clustering with VAE-SOM and DPSOM
 ### Felix Steckenbiller & Paul Gramlich - Ludwig-Maximilians-Universität München

 This project contains the application of a new approach (SOM-VAE and DPSOM) to patient clustering.